JetBrains/amper/README.md

 |-...
 ```

-Nothing unexpected in the `main.kt` and `MyTest.kt` files, the interesting part is the `module.yaml`, the Amper manifest file.
+The `main.kt` and `MyTest.kt` files are just regular Kotlin files with nothing special in them.
+The interesting part is `module.yaml`, which is the Amper manifest file.
+For the above project structure, it would simply be:
-In its simplest form it looks like this:

 ```yaml
 # Produce a JVM application
 product: jvm/app
 ```

 That's it.
-The Kotlin and Java toolchains, test framework and other necessary functionality is configured and available straight out of the box.
-You can build it, run it, write test etc.  Check out the [full example](examples/jvm-with-tests).
+The Kotlin and Java toolchains, test framework, and other necessary functionality is configured and available straight out of the box.
+You can build it, run it, write and run tests, and more.
+For more detailed information, check out the [full example](examples/jvm-with-tests).

 ### Multiplatform

-Let's look at a Compose Multiplatform project with Android, iOS and Desktop JVM apps.
-Here is the project layout:
+Now, let's look at a Compose Multiplatform project with Android, iOS, and desktop JVM apps, with the following project structure in Fleet:

 ```
 |-ios-app                  # an iOS application
 |  |-src